Why do babies like ceiling fans? Baby on bed with ceiling fan behind and above them in a comfortable bedroom

 In summary, understanding infant vision is key to providing a stimulating and safe environment for your baby.
 Bright colors, facial expressions, and new surroundings can all play a role in their development.

 While ceiling fans may be fascinating to infants, it is important to make sure they are safe and completely out of reach.
-That rule doesn’t apply to babies only but to all of your little ones.
+That rule doesn’t apply to babies only, but to all of your little ones.
 Ensure that fans aren’t located anywhere near bunk beds or within reach of any young child.

 The Role of Ceiling Fans in a Baby’s Room